realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     abstractPrintContentMethod -- expects --> ExcelFileClassPrintContentMethod:::Object
     ExcelFileClassAgeInt -- implements --> abstractAgeInt:::Abstract

+    note["EXPLANATION:
-    note["`EXPLANATION: The ExcelFile Object @19FCA68D is an instance of the ExcelFile class, and the ExcelFile class is a subclass of the abstract File class.`"]
+          The ExcelFile Object @19FCA68D
+          is an instance of the ExcelFile class.
+          ExcelFile class is a subclass of the abstract File class."]

     classExcelFile -- "instantiates
                        object" --> ExcelFileObject:::Object